chengongpp/purge/README.md

 [简体中文](README.zh-CN.md)

-PURGE is a collection of Python utilities that have been rewritten in Go and enhanced.
+PURGE is a utilities collection where original Python scripts are rewritten in Go and enhanced.

-Some utilities might be overkillers, but this repo generally obeys the UNIX philosophy of "do one thing and do it well" and will take them apart as different standalone utilities.
+Some original scripts might be overkillers, but this repo generally obeys the UNIX philosophy of "do one thing and do it well" and will take them apart as different standalone utilities.

 ## Utilities List